schneialexan/atai-chatbot/README.md

 #### Entity Extraction and Common Traits Inference
 The recommendation pipeline starts with the shared EntityExtractor for entity extraction:
-- **Entity Extraction**: Uses EntityExtractor (with all fallback strategies) to identify movie titles from user queries
+- **Entity Extraction**: Uses EntityExtractor with fuzzy matching enabled to identify entities from user queries.
+Falls back to brute force extraction if no entities are found.
 - **Entity Resolution**:
-  1. Maps movie titles to all candidate Wikidata URIs using exact and fuzzy label matching (`resolve_entity_to_candidates`)
+  1. Maps entity labels to all candidate Wikidata URIs using exact and fuzzy label matching (`resolve_entity_to_candidates`)
   2. Returns nested list structure: `[[uri1, uri2], [uri3], ...]` where each inner list contains all candidate URIs for one entity
+  3. **Entity Matching and Removal**: `match_and_remove_entities()` matches entities in the user message using fuzzy string matching (threshold 0.7) and removes matched text to avoid confusion
+- **Candidate Filtering and Splitting**: `filter_and_split_candidates()` processes the matched candidates:
+  1. Categorizes entities by type (film, director, actor, etc.) using type scoring
+  2. Splits candidates into two groups: `film_candidates` (film entities) and `other_candidates` (non-film entities like directors, actors, genres)
-  3. Filters candidates to only film entities using film class checking (`filter_candidates`)
+  3. Filters each group to only include entities matching the best category for that group
-- **Common Traits Inference**: Recursively explores the knowledge graph to find shared properties (directors, genres, actors, themes) across user's liked movies
+- **Common Traits Inference**: Recursively explores the knowledge graph from `film_candidates` to find shared properties (directors, genres, actors, themes) across user's liked movies
 - **Trait Aggregation**: Identifies the most common traits with source tracking and count-based ranking

 #### Content-Based Recommendations (TF-IDF with Hybrid Scoring)